apache/kafka/docker/README.md

 Docker Images
 =============

-This directory contains docker image for Kafka.
+This directory contains scripts to build, test, push and promote docker image for kafka.
-The scripts take a url containing kafka as input and generate the respective docker image.
-There are interactive python scripts to release the docker image and promote a release candidate.

 Local Setup
 -----------